-NC State is believed to be the only university in the world with a college of engineering and college of veterinary medicine that can design, manufacture, and surgically implant custom prosthetics for veterinary patients.
+NC State, with a college of engineering and college of veterinary medicine, can design, manufacture, and surgically implant custom prosthetics for veterinary patients.

 Scans taken after Cyrano’s surgery show the custom-made, osseointegrated feline prosthetic knee implanted in Cyrano’s leg.
 Note extension into the live bone on either side of the prosthetic knee.

 In the osseointegrated procedure, the live bone continues to grow into the implant.
 This allows the prosthesis and bone to become a single, solid unit.
 Human medicine is interested in the technique and its application for people who have lost limbs to disease, accident, or combat.